 Note the ILI9341 CS and DC settings – the SPI versions don’t work – see above and this works.
 Also, CS is not used on these boards but needs to be defined in Tasmota or it won’t recognise the display.
 In the end, easier done than written about so here we go – 4 lines and some coloured text.
 The software also does boxes and circles.

-Important update February 14, 2021: I noted in a recent Tasmota-displays dev update some severe font issues and have spent the last 3 days talking to the author of some of the Tasmota displays – Gerhard Mutz – he has code with more fonts including a 7-segment font – and thanks to a little encouragement these will work on ESP8266.
+I noted in an earlier Tasmota-display.bin development update some severe font issues and I spent days talking to the author of some of the Tasmota displays – Gerhard Mutz – he recently included a 7-segment font – and thanks to a little encouragement these will work on ESP8266 (that’s what I’m running my tests on to be sure).

-I’ve also learned about the Tasmota file system and as of this weekend it is possible to run PNG files (losing the transparency) though an editor to convert them into .RGB files so that icons can be easily added to Tasmota-displays – I expect this will end up in the tasmota-display.bin file sometime this week – sorry I can’t be more specific as I just fired a question about seemingly inconsistent font numbering.
-In essence we should soon have a small number of fonts including 7-segment as well as a range of colour icons available to use in Tasmota for the ILI9341.
+I’ve also learned about the Tasmota file system and it is now possible to run PNG files (losing the transparency) through an editor to convert them into .RGB files so that icons can be easily added to Tasmota-displays – I expect this is in the tasmota-display.bin file but certainly in a custom Tasmota file – also font 5 onwards are optionally added RAM fonts.
+In essence we can have a small number of fonts including 7-segment as well as a range of colour icons available to use in Tasmota for the ILI9341.
 For me it has been a goal to get this facility for many months.
 The file system makes it possible to store the icons in FLASH and checking earlier I noted not far short of 2MB available for this purpose.

-Ibelieve Garhard has just added a new batch command called displaybatch.
-Given a graphic in the root of the Tasmota file system and also a file called display.ini (in this case with a displaytext command in it) then running displaybatch /display.ini produces the following display: (the virus image wasn’t my idea:-) )
+Given a graphic in the root of the Tasmota file system and also a file called display.bat (with for example [z] in it to clear the display) then running displaybatch /display.ini produces the following display: (the virus image wasn’t my idea:-) )

-As soon as this lot wnds up in tasmota-display.ini, the ILI9341 wiring to achive all this will be:
+As soon as this lot ends up in tasmota-display.bin the ILI9341 wiring to achieve all this will be:

 End of update.